-RCVS’s new online system for veterinary surgeons – the Professional Development Record (the PDR) - is now available for recording CPD activities and events.
-It provides more facilities than are available on the printed card, and allows vets to record and reflect on their professional development plans and objectives.
+RCVS has an online system for veterinary surgeons to record their CPD activities.
+The Professional Development Record (PDR) provides more facilities than are available on the printed card, and allows vets to record and reflect on their professional development plans and objectives.

 For more information, and to access the PDR to record CPD, click on the link in the left hand menu.

 For those who would prefer to record CPD using the more traditional CPD card, the RCVS CPD Record Card is available to download from the 'Related documents' box, right.

 The updated RCVS CPD Policy Document is also available to download from the 'Related documents' box, right.

 The RCVS has adopted the definition of CPD as "the systematic maintenance, improvement and broadening of knowledge and skills and the development of personal qualities necessary for the execution of professional and technical duties throughout the member's working life."
 As members of a self-regulating profession, veterinary surgeons must maintain their competence and should be seeking to make continuous improvements to the standard of service they provide to their patients and clients.

 The RCVS expects all its members to engage in CPD to ensure the maintenance of the highest professional standards in line with the promise each made on admission to membership, namely, " I PROMISE AND SOLEMNLY DECLARE that I will pursue the work of my profession with integrity and accept my responsibilities to the public, my clients, the profession and the Royal College of Veterinary Surgeons and that ABOVE ALL my constant endeavour will be to ensure the health and welfare of animals committed to my care."

 Broadly speaking, any activities you undertake in order to further your professional competence as part of a planned development programme can be counted towards your CPD.
 You do not have to participate in 35 hours of face to face learning delivered by an external CPD provider.